快速導覽

 A half-day trip for taking pictures: Hoi Shan Lou Monster Mansion x Choi Hung Village x Wong Tai Sin Temple

-For those of you who like photography and Hong Kong street sceneries, which Hong Kong attractions are suitable for a half-day itinerary?
+For those of you who like photography and Hong Kong street sceneries, which attractions in Hong Kong are suitable for a half-day trip?

 Because you have already visited Central and Tsim Sha Tsui on the first and second days, we would recommend that you plan your itinerary on the third day to visit the East District of Hong Kong Island and the East District of Kowloon, which means you can visit some of the most traditional places in Hong Kong. residential area.
 This gives you the opportunity to visit the unique Hong Kong-style buildings in person, and take some of the most Hong Kong-style photos along the way.